Wise Multi-Asset Income

 All performance is still quoted net of fees.

-- The Ongoing Charges Figure is based on the expenses incurred by the fund for the period ended 31 August 2023.
+- The Ongoing Charges Figure is based on the expenses incurred by the fund for the period ended 31 August 2024 as per the UCITS rules.

 - Includes Investment Management Fee, Operational costs and look-through costs.